Silas is a safety professional who lead the development of the UAS knowledge test, ALC-451 course, and the UAS Study Guide.

 The FAA developed a UAS online course (ALC-451) to help prepare for the remote pilot knowledge test.
 However, the online course does not cover all the applicable knowledge topics associated with the remote pilot knowledge test categories listed in 107.73 (FAA, 2016).
 Most questions missed by non-pilot applicants include the topic areas not covered in the online preparation course.

 The FAA developed the online UAS training course for manned aircraft pilots who have aviation knowledge.
 However, the FAA recommends non-pilots take the course to prepare for the remote pilot knowledge examination.
-The online course developed for manned pilots includes seven of the required topic categories (FAA, 2016).
-Don’t worry, the
+The online course developed for manned pilots includes seven of the required topic categories to support those without a pilot certificate (recreation, sport, private, commercial, airline transport pilot) (FAA, 2016).

 The FAA requires the knowledge test for all remote pilot applicants who do not hold a part 61, manned aircraft certificate.
 The online training course contains seven of the twelve topic areas.